KWells58/RobotArmSimulation/README.md

 - Place `mujoco.dll` (Windows) or `libmujoco.so` (Linux) in a location accessible by Python or update your PATH/LD_LIBRARY_PATH
 - Test Mujoco installation with `import mujoco` in Python

-6. Set up robosuite macros (optional but recommended):
+6. Set up robosuite macros:

 python venv/Lib/site-packages/robosuite/scripts/setup_macros.py